Table of Contents

 With two entryways, this bathroom design provides numerous options for those looking for a shared bathroom plan.
 For example, it’s a great option for a hallway location that also connects to a bedroom.
 Another option is for a bathroom location that connects to two bedrooms.
 The layout includes two sinks, which are perfect for a shared bathroom.
 A sliding door leads to the toilet and bathtub, allowing for a degree of privacy.

 This design layout delivers a bit of luxury among its amenities.
 The plan includes a large shower for two.
 Another great feature in this layout is the inclusion of a bidet next to the toilet.
 A wall and sliding glass door separates the sink and entryway portion of the bathroom, which also includes the bathtub.

 This bathroom plan begins with an entryway in the center of the room, creating a spacious feeling.
 It leads right into a large, raised jacuzzi style tub.
 To the left of the jacuzzi tub is a two-person standup shower space.
 To the right of the entryway is an enclosed area for the toilet.
 The floor plan includes two sinks and plenty of counter space – great for couples looking for a little extra room.

-    Perfect Master Bathroom
+Perfect Primary Bathroom

-    This floor plan is a perfect option for a bathroom that connects to the master bedroom.
+This floor plan is a perfect option for a bathroom that connects to the primary bedroom.
 The entryway area includes two sinks and the toilet separated from the rest of the bathroom by a sliding door.
 The open floor plan creates a nice flow, with the amenities located along the walls.
 It provides plenty of space for a shared bathroom and also plenty of privacy.
 On the other side of the sliding glass door are a two-person shower and large bathtub.